hupili/python-for-data-and-media-communication-gitbook/notes-week-08.md

 - Operate along columns (`axis=0`)
 - Operate along rows (`axis=1`)

+**TIP**: Sometimes, one may be used to column operations or row operations, when writing his/ her computation logics.
+It is Ok to stick with one convention.
+When you need to operate along another axis, use the **transpose** version of the DataFrame, i.e. `DataFrame.T` (Use it like a member variable).

 ### Exercise: The Berkeley admission synthesis dataset

 Calculate the by-department admission ratio and the whole-school admission ratio.
 Try to articulate whether there is gender discrimination or not.